 Stone Age Diet Lunch Ideas

 Lunch was always my biggest problem when I started the Stone Age diet.
 Suddenly going with my colleagues to our favorite café became an ordeal rather than a treat.
 I was faced with a menu full of sandwiches, baked potatoes and just about everything else that isn’t allowed.
 Instead I started to bring a packed lunch with me and a couple of my work colleagues did the same.

 I would fill my lunch box with loads of salad and a different meat or fish each day.
 Salads can get boring so make sure that you vary what you include.
 Consider apples, carrots, beetroot, peppers, avocado, etc. I also started making a big vat of vegetable soup on the weekend and then taking in a flask of that.
 It’s lovely in cold weather.
 When it’s hot I just make up one of the cold soups, which fill me up and are actually really refreshing.
 They are also great to share with friends and colleagues that are keeping you company at lunch.

 Paleo Dinner Ideas

 Dinner is never that difficult but you need to keep varying things around as much as you can.
 Experiment with different herbs and spices to make marinades for your meat and fish.
 Make sure that you try every food that’s on the allowed list at least once, even if you don’t know what it is to start with.
 Finally when you cook up a stew or casserole or similar make at least double the amount and then freeze the other portions.
-This will ensure that you always have a Stone Age diet meal ready for those nights when you just can’t be bothered which will make you less likely to stray.
+This will ensure that you always have a Stone Age diet meal ready for those nights when you just can’t be bothered.
+This will make you less likely to stray from the diet.